yushulx/web-twain-document-scan-management/examples/ocr_search/README.md

-# Web Document Scanner with OCR and Search
+# Web Document Scanner with OCR and Text Search

 A modern web-based document scanning application with Optical Character Recognition (OCR) and full-text search capabilities.
 Built with Dynamic Web TWAIN SDK and custom canvas rendering.